 All water systems require a pressure tank and size does make a difference!

-A pumps life is gauged on the amount of times it goes on and off.
+A pump’s life is gauged on the number of times it goes on and off.
 If you can reduce the on and offs or (cycles), you will increase the life of your pump!
 To accomplish this you must have a correct tank size.
-A good rule of thumb and all manufacturers recommend that a pump should run at least (1) one minute from cut in to cut out.
-For pumps over ¾ horsepower,a (2) two minutes is recommended.
-To properly size a tank you must, you must know the rate in gallons per minute that your pump will pump?
+A good rule of thumb, and all manufacturers recommend, that a pump should run at least (1) one minute from cut in to cut out.
+For pumps over ¾ horsepower, (2) two minutes is recommended.
+To properly size a tank, you must know the rate in gallons per minute that your pump will pump.
 Most residential pumps are rated at 10 GPM (gallons per minute).
 Need help?
 Advice is free.

 Great…..
 Now we have to prove ourselves!
 All mass merchandisers have purchase power far beyond the means of any local service and repair firm.
-Truck loads of economy and below trade standard pumps, parts, tanks, and fittings are available without explanation as fast as your Visa card can process.
+Truckloads of economy and below trade standard pumps, parts, tanks, and fittings are available without explanation as fast as your Visa card can process.
 All they have to do is sell it.
 They don’t have to install, adjust, calibrate, or balance anything!
-They are not called upon to design a system that fits your needs or calculate performance curves that provide efficient and cost effective operation.
-The only guaranty you have is your receipt, the labors on you!
+They are not called upon to design a system that fits your needs or calculate performance curves that provide efficient and cost-effective operation.
+The only guarantee you have is your receipt; the labor’s on you!
 Planning on taking it back?
 Guess again.
 If your pump even appears used or previously installed, it’s yours to keep.
 No returns on used merchandise.
-Most likely your helped by a young well intended youth having not the slightest idea of anything but cost and bigger must be better.
-You are well off taking the money you might have saved and buying a proven nationally know product, by a nationally know manufacturer, with a real guaranty by a contractor who is certified and licensed, who is proud to look you straight in the eye at the coffee shop or grocery store.
+Most likely you’re helped by a young well-intended youth having not the slightest idea of anything but the cost and bigger must be better.
+You are better off taking the money you might have saved and buying a proven, nationally known product, by a nationally known manufacturer, with a real guaranty by a contractor who is certified and licensed, who is proud to look you straight in the eye at the coffee shop or grocery store.
 It doesn’t cost… it pays!